nunutu29/LIRC-STATEFUL/README.md

 tools/irsend.cpp
 ```

-### At the moment, only NEC or similar protocol are supported.
+### At the moment, only NEC or similar protocols are supported.

 [SEE LIRC MANUAL FOR FULL INFO](http://www.lirc.org/html/index.html)